serokell/blog-posts/whats-that-typeclass-Foldable/article.md

   | Leaf
 ```

 Imagine that we want to reduce the whole tree to just one value.
 We could sum values of nodes, multiply them, or perform any other binary operation.
 So, it's reasonable to define a folding function that matches your goals.
-We suggest you try to implement `Foldable` instance on your own; it's one of the exercises below.
+We suggest you try to implement a `Foldable` instance on your own; it's one of the exercises below.
 Take into account that to define `foldr`, we need to go through the tree's elements from right to left — from right subtree to left subtree through the non-leaf node connecting them.

 ## Minimal complete definition of `Foldable` typeclass